danielneil/Shark/README.md

 1. Install ansible on your local machine.

-2. Prepare a vanilla Debian server.
+2. Prepare a vanilla Debian server which will host the application

-3. Add its IP address to the hosts files under [atp-server]
+3. Add the debian server's IP address to the ./hosts files under [atp-server]

 4. Change the http credentials in ./site.yml to your liking.